qld-gov-au/qg-web-template/readme/git.md

 **Example 1: Bugfix/QOL-0000-Fixing-nav-nesting-issue**
 **Example 2: Bugfix/NE-Fixing-nav-nesting-issue**

-It's best to checkout files from working, or beta. *Note: working may not always be stable, in those instances use beta.*
+It's best to checkout files from a latest feature release branch (example release-vX.X.XX) and then send a pull request to merge changes back to the feature branch.

 **If you use git command line, use the following commands to create your branch**